QualiSystems/shellfoundry/README.md

 Command line utility for *Shells Developers* of our **CloudShell** platform.
 It helps in creating a new shell based on a template, build an installable shell package and install a shell into your **CloudShell** instance.

+## Why use ShellFoundry?

+* To create a new shell based on an existing template
+* To package a shell
+* To publish a shell on your **CloudShell**
+* ShellFoundry performs the same tasks as our [PyCharm plugin](https://github.com/QualiSystemsLab/CloudShell-PyCharm-Plugin)
+* Use this CLI if you're not using PyCharm, if you want more control, or to automate your development process

 ## Installing